Developing a gender/sex-sensitive evidence base on relationship between psychosocial work environment and chronic disease

 - Examine gender/sex differences in the relationship between the psychosocial work environment and subsequent health behaviour and body mass index (BMI) trajectories over a 16-year period

-- Examine the relationship between the psychosocial work environment and cardiovascular disease in Ontario over a 12-year period
+- Examine the relationship between the psychosocial work environment and cardiovascular disease in Ontario over a 12-year period (see separate project page under this umbrella on the relationship between prolonged standing and heart disease)

 This project develops a cross-disciplinary and multi-jurisdictional team of researchers for further work in exploring gender and the relationships between work environment and risk of disease.